Dejulia489/WindowsServiceManager/README.md

 1. **Stop Process** - Stops the process if the service does not respond within the timeout.
 2. **Clean Install** - Removes all files inside the parent directory of the .exe file prior to copying the Artifact.

+## Release Notes

+### Version 0

+Supports deployment groups only.

+### Version 1

+Supports deployment groups and agents using WinRM.

+### Version 2

+Resolved bug for service name matching, service name will only support exact names.